We Keep Looking Forward

 • 100% of lambs are raised on pasture

-• 62% of pigs have access to enrichments allowing the animals to exhibit natural behaviors.
-Commonly used enrichments include deep bedding (typically corn cobs, stalks and straw); grass, brush, wallows and trees when outdoors; hay or straw bales; and sprinklers when hot.
+• 100% of pigs in our network have access to enrichments allowing the animals to exhibit natural behaviors.
+Commonly used enrichments include deep bedding (typically corn cobs, hanging tires, balls, stalks and straw), grass, brush, wallows and trees when outdoors, hay or straw bales, and sprinklers when hot.

 • 0% of Perdue’s turkeys have enrichments